unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 <center><img width = "300" src="../images/URP_image003.png"></center>

 ## 【Unity Toon Shader as an Uber Shader】
-The legacy pipeline version of UTS2 was divided into multiple shaders by function.
+UTS2 v.2.0.7.5 was divided into multiple shaders by function.

 <img width = "480" src="../images/UTS2_Standard.png">

-Unity Toon Shader has been redesigned as an integrated shader (Uber shader), allowing you to do all the work in one Universal Render Piplene/Toon shader.
+Unity Toon Shader has been redesigned as an integrated shader (Uber shader), allowing you to do all the work in one Universal Render Pipeline/Toon shader.

 <img width = "300" src="../images/URP_image006.png">

 All functions are able to be used by selecting what you need from the Material Inspector.

 ### ● Switch Workflow mode
-Original Unity Toon Shader has two workflow modes, the "DoubleShadeWithFeather" shader and its more advanced version, the "ShadingGradeMap" shader.
+Original UTS2 v.2.0.7.5 has two workflow modes, the "DoubleShadeWithFeather" shader and its more advanced version, the "ShadingGradeMap" shader.
 In Unity Toon Shader, you can switch between these two shaders by selecting "Workflow Mode", which is almost at the top of the Material Inspector.

 <img width = "400" src="../images/URP_image004.png">